rwilson04/docker-dev/README.md

-Base container for development.
-Sets up a user and allows ssh with authorized key specified in environment variable ('AUTHORIZED_KEYS')
+Base container for php development